xp44mm/Notebook/Compilers/Chapter 3 Lexical Analysis.md

 start->(i)--a-->((ƒ))
 ```

 where again i and ƒ are new states,  the start and accepting states, respectively.
-Note that in both of the basis constructions, we construct a distinct NFA, with new states, for every occurrence of ε or some a as a subexpression of r.
+Note that in both of the basis constructions, we construct a distinct NFA, with new states, for every occurrence of € or some a as a subexpression of r.

 **INDUCTION:** Suppose N(s) and N(t) are NFA's for regular expressions s and t, respectively.

 1. Suppose `r = s|t`.
 Then N(r), the NFA for r, is constructed as in Fig. 3.40.
 Here, i and f are new states, the start and accepting states of N(r), respectively.
-There are ε-transitions from i to the start states of N (s) and N (t), and each of their accepting states have ε-transitions to the accepting state f.
+There are €-transitions from i to the start states of N (s) and N (t), and each of their accepting states have €-transitions to the accepting state f.
 Note that the accepting states of N (s) and N (t) are not accepting in N (r) .
-Since any path from i to f must pass through either N(s) or N(t) exclusively, and since the label of that path is not changed by the ε's leaving i or entering f, we conclude that N(r) accepts `L(s) ∪ L(t)`, which is the same as L(r).
+Since any path from i to f must pass through either N(s) or N(t) exclusively, and since the label of that path is not changed by the €'s leaving i or entering f, we conclude that N(r) accepts `L(s) ∪ L(t)`, which is the same as L(r).
 That is, Fig. 3.40 is a correct construction for the union operator.

    ```mermaid
    graph LR